top of page

 About the Home Funeral Guide

-This labor of love was created by the HFA Board with the help of our community volunteers.
+This labor of love was created by the Home Funeral Alliance Board with the help of our community volunteers.

 Our Home Funeral Guide is available on a pay-what-you-can basis.
 Any donation you can make supports our ongoing work to provide education and outreach services that help people care for others at home, after death.